 Here’s what it looked like with the six new cast stainless steel burners installed…

-…and an image with the new stainless steel flavor grids and replacement porcelain cast iron cooking grids installed.
+…and an image with the new stainless steel flavor grids and replacement porcelain-coated cast iron cooking grids installed.

 Of course, the real test came later in the evening when I fired up the grill, calibrated the air shutters, (small openings in the ends of the burners), and proceeded to grill several chicken breasts on those new porcelain cast iron cooking grids! 🙂